-Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for new cruisers to make some mistakes.
-In this post we’ll go through some rookie blunders, so that you avoid them and cruise like a pro!
+Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

-Let’s go through 17 common rookie cruiser mistakes – so you don’t make them!
+In this post, I share 17 common first time cruiser mistakes, so that you don’t make them!

 1. Booking the wrong cruise